Ciena Alipio

 Ciena Alipio (born March 7, 2004) is an American artistic gymnast and former member of the United States women's national gymnastics team.
 She currently competes in NCAA gymnastics for the UCLA Bruins.

 Early life

 Alipio was born to Linda and Dante Alipio in 2004 in San Jose, California.
 She has one brother, Eric.
-Alpio's mother's side of the family is from the Navajo Nation.
+Alipio’s mother's side of the family is from the Navajo Nation.